AA/PPS 02.02.20 - Schedule Changes, Drops, and Withdrawals

-ABSENCES AND WITHDRAWALS FOR STUDENTS CALLED TO MILITARY ACTIVE DUTY
+PROCEDURES FOR ABSENCES AND WITHDRAWALS FOR STUDENTS CALLED TO MILITARY ACTIVE DUTY

-If the student wishes to complete currently enrolled courses, grades will be determined on a course-by-course basis.
-These students will not receive a refund of tuition and fees.
+If the student wishes to complete courses in which the student is currently enrolled, grades will be determined on a course-by-course basis.
+The student will not receive a refund of tuition and fees.

-* If the student is away for a brief period (one class period or one week) faculty will excuse the absence and assist the student in making up any missed assignments or examinations.
-Prior to their departure or immediately upon their return to the university, the student must provide the faculty member with a copy of their military orders to validate the absence.
+* If the student is away for a brief period (one class period or one week), faculty will excuse the absence and assist the student in making up any missed assignments or examinations.
+Absence time includes time to travel to and back from military destinations.

-When a student chooses to complete a class prior to the end of the semester, an instructor will, with the permission of the chair and dean, collect any projects and assignments as appropriate, give a final exam and assign the appropriate grade.
+When a student chooses to complete a class prior to the end of the semester, an instructor will, with the permission of the chair and dean, collect any projects and assignments as appropriate, give a final exam, and assign the appropriate grade.
 In exceptional circumstances, with the permission of the chair and dean, some portion of the course assignments may be waived and a grade may be assigned, based on the work actually completed.

 The instructor will be responsible for the retention of a student’s course work and grades completed before student was called to active military service.

-REVIEWERS OF THIS PPS
+REVIEWER OF THIS PPS

-Reviewers of this PPS include the following:
+Reviewer of this PPS includes the following: